riyasoganii/BlockPatron/README.md

 ## Parts of Project
-View the user journey flow (download it to view!) to get a better idea of the layout and functioning of the app.
+View the 'User Journey Flow' (download it to view!) to get a better idea of the layout and functioning of the app.

 View the video (https://youtu.be/kB7vKfQgYNw) to get a live demo of the product in use.